 - Can We Get the List of Who is Coming to an Event or on a Call, or Attended an Event or Call?

 - Yes!
 We always want to help our members connect, and so we generally make it easy to see which members are participating in or have participated in both live and digital events.
 So, you can always click through their profiles, learn more about them, and connect with them.
 However, we do not provide email lists, or emails or phone numbers of our members to other members or sponsors without prior permission from the members.

-- Why Can't We Just Go to One Conference, Attend One Analyst Call, or Download One Report?
+- Can't We Just Go to One Conference, Attend One Analyst Call, or Download One Report?

-- Our vision for BuiltWorlds is for it truly to be a community where our members have the opportunity to get to know one another and also explore and learn about our topics of inquiry together.
-Transactional and transitory participants are detrimental to that experience.
-That said, once you join, you can pretty much take advantage of as much as you want for one low price.
+- Our vision for BuiltWorlds is for it truly to be a community where our members have the opportunity to get to know one another and also explore and learn about our topics of inquiry together as part of a program and as cohorts in learning.
+In that light, too many one time participants can be detrimental to that communal experience.

 - Why Do We Have to Pay For a Membership When So Much Content And So Many Webinars Online Are Free?

-- Because We Want it Clear That the Members Are Our Customers and our Focus.
-Asking all members to pay to support the overall network is the best way to ensure the integrity of the network and to support our mission of consistent, quality learning and networking.
-As the saying goes, "if you aren't paying, you are the product, not the customer," and we never want that to be the case with our members.
+- Because We Provide Programs and Content that Truly Serve Our Members' Needs First.
+Asking all members to pay to support the overall network is the best way to ensure the integrity of the network and to support our mission of consistent, independent, quality learning and networking.

 For more information on learning and sharing opportunities with BuiltWorlds, take a look at the BuiltWorlds Network page.
 You can also find membership options there.
 If you'd like to join, we would be glad to add you to the network.
 You can also reach out to us at email@example.com, if you have more questions.
 We'd love to help you get engaged.